 Additionally, each student will complete his or her own Science Fair Project, beginning in September and finishing in February.
 A panel of experts will judge the Projects, and the students may bring their Projects to the Diocesan Science Fair later in February.
 I also plan to do curriculum-related in-class lab experiments, at least one dissection per class and a minimum of two field trips per class.
 Information on these activities will be forthcoming.

-I know some of the curriculum in Physical Science may be confusing for many students.
+I know some of the curricula in Physical Science may be confusing for many students.
 There will be many 2 step word type problems in Physics in which their reasoning skills will be tested.
 Inorganic chemistry involves knowledge of the Periodic Table, which is a language in itself.
-In addition, I will hold a study hall from 3:30 pm – 4:30 pm every Thursday.
+In addition, I will hold a study hall from 7:00 am – 7:55 am every Tuesday and Thursday.

 For extra reinforcement, students can visit the www.scilinks.org website.
 Scilinks is a resource that connects with our science textbook.
-There are appropriate topics along a with scilinks number with which students can access additional information about these topics.
+There are appropriate topics along with scilinks number with which students can access additional information about these topics.
 They will be able to complete some the computer reinforcement exercises during science class.
-I am still in the process of looking into other classroom web based assignments.
+I am still in the process of looking into other classroom web-based assignments.

-I will be available during lunch time on Tuesdays and Thursdays.
-Email will be the best way to contact me, since I will only be at St. Joseph on Tuesdays and Thursdays. (email@example.com) I invite all parents to stop by and see me before and after school.
-I always have an open door policy for students and parents.
+I will be available during lunchtime on Tuesdays and Thursdays.
+An email will be the best way to contact me since I will only be at St. Joseph on Tuesdays and Thursdays. (email@example.com) I invite all parents to stop by and see me before and after school.
+I always have an open-door policy for students and parents.
 I am looking forward to a great year for all of us.